Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Since a unique exception is used, extra state can be attached using :meth:`~object.__init__` for the error handler to work with.

-One example of this is in the library with :attr:`.app_commands.MissingAnyRole.missing_roles`.
+One such example of this is in the library with the :attr:`~.app_commands.MissingAnyRole.missing_roles` attribute for the :class:`~.app_commands.MissingAnyRole` exception.

 Logging
 ++++++++